 At the bottom of the Monitoring work-list there is a button ‘Skip monitoring for unmonitored forms’.
 This will skip monitoring for all forms currently in ‘To be monitored’ status and that has not been selected for monitoring based on the monitoring plan.

-When you open a form (either by using the features of the Monitoring work-list, see 9.2 MONITORING WORK-LIST, or through the general subject views, see 9.6 VIEW ALL SUBJECT DATA) you will get different options depending on if that form has any items selected by MediCase eCRF to be monitored according to the monitoring plan.
+When you open a form (either by using the features of the Monitoring work-list, see Monitoring Work List, or through the general subject views, see View All Subject Data) you will get different options depending on if that form has any items selected by MediCase eCRF to be monitored according to the monitoring plan.
 Refer to the two sub-chapters below.

 If the form you have opened does not contain any items selected by MediCase eCRF to be monitored, the below screen will be displayed.
 Here you have the option to skip monitoring (i.e. progressing the page directly to ‘To be signed’ status), or to show the form for monitoring anyway.
-If you select to show the form, the view shown in 9.3.2 Forms with items to monitor
+If you select to show the form, the view shown in Forms With Items to Monitor

-- ‘Show complete form’ button: This applies to forms where not all questions have been selected for monitoring by MediCase eCRF based on the monitoring plan.
+- ‘Show all variables’ button: This applies to forms where not all questions have been selected for monitoring by MediCase eCRF based on the monitoring plan.
 Clicking this button will bring up all questions on the form so that you can monitor the entire form and not only the questions selected as per the monitoring plan

 - ‘Save as monitored’ button: By clicking this button you will save the form as monitoring completed, which will progress the status of the form to ‘To be signed’.
-NOTE: Above this button there is a green checkmark when monitoring of the form can be completed.
-There may be an error message shown instead, e.g. if there is an unresolved query on the form, preventing monitoring from being completed.
+NOTE: If there is an unresolved query on the form, the form may not be saved as monitored.
+In this case, you have to close/resolve all open queries, or reject the form back to data entry.

 - ‘Skip monitoring’ button: Skip monitoring for the form